cloudwatt/applications/bundle-trusty-ghost/README_EN.md

 The interesting entry access points are:

-- `/var/lib/www` : Répertoire d'installation de l'application Ghost.
-C'est le répertoire exposé par Node.js
+- `/var/lib/www` : Installation directory of the Ghost application.
+This is the directory exposed by Node.js
-- `/etc/nginx/sites-available/node_proxy` : Fichier de configuration de Nginx dédié au proxying HTTP vers Node.js
+- `/etc/nginx/sites-available/node_proxy` : Nginx configuration file dedicated to the proxying HTTP towards Node.js
-- `/etc/init.d/nodejs` : Script d'init du service Node.js via Foreverjs.
+- `/etc/init.d/nodejs` : Init script of the Node.js thru Foreverjs.

 Other resources you could be interested in :